reuters-graphics/bluprint_chart-module-svelte/DEVELOPING.md

 One special type of function prop is an accessor, which is a function used to get another value.
 Think of it as a map a user can give you that tells your chart how to find a piece of information.

 One really common use for accessors is to parse data.
-Accessors let your users pass you their data in whatever format they have because it tells your chart how to get the information within that structure.
+Accessors let your users pass you their data in whatever format they have because they tell your chart how to get the information within that data structure.
 Take a look:

 ```javascript
 class MyChart {